Updated January 18, 2019

 Add any applicable Federal Nonbankruptcy Exemptions.

-This list includes the majority of bankruptcy exemptions available in Hawaii.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Hawaii may have changed the amounts since this list was last updated.
+This list includes the majority of bankruptcy exemptions available in Hawaii; however, it doesn’t include all of them.
+Also, states often create exceptions to specific exemptions, and Hawaii could have changed the amounts since this list was last updated.
 Consider checking with a local bankruptcy attorney or self-help legal center.